paulgovan/playerank/README.md

-# PlayeRank
+# PlayeRank (Extended)

+This is a modified version of the original PlayeRank framework that introduces a **lack-of-performance model** alongside the standard performance model.
+In addition to identifying which player actions are most associated with winning, this version also learns which actions are most associated with losing — quantifying "waste" in matches and player behaviour.
+The two models are combined into a **net score** (`playerankScore − wasteScore`) that provides a more complete picture of individual player contribution.

-PlayeRank, a data-driven framework that offers a principled multi-dimensional and role-aware evaluation of the performance of soccer players.
+The original PlayeRank is a data-driven framework that offers a principled multi-dimensional and role-aware evaluation of the performance of soccer players.

 Playerank is designed to work with [soccer-logs](https://www.nature.com/articles/s41597-019-0247-7), in which a match consists of a sequence of events encoded as a tuple: `id`, `type`, `position`, `timestamp`,where `id` is the identifer of the player that originated/refers to this event, `type` is the event type (i.e., passes, shots, goals, tackles, etc.), `position` and `timestamp` denote the spatio-temporal coordinates of the event over the soccer field.
 PlayeRank assumes that soccer-logs are stored into a database, which is updated with new events after each soccer match.